ndbroadbent/ndbroadbent.github.io/content/posts/2018-02-12-what-i-learned-while-making-a-game-with-react-native.md

 * I learned a lot about Reactive programming.
 This post is amazing: [The introduction to Reactive Programming you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754).
 I started playing with [RxJS](https://github.com/Reactive-Extensions/RxJS) and
 [redux-observable](https://github.com/redux-observable/redux-observable).

 * I set up [CodePush](https://microsoft.github.io/code-push/), so that I could push JS changes without releasing a new version to the App Store.
-[Their setup guide is really good.](https://github.com/Microsoft/react-native-code-push/blob/master/README.md)
+[The setup guide is very helpful.](https://github.com/Microsoft/react-native-code-push/blob/master/README.md)

 * I had to debug some memory issues on Android, and this article was really helpful: [React Native Android App Memory Investigation](https://shift.infinite.red/react-native-android-app-memory-investigation-55695625da9c)